Let's meet Olle Linge from Sweden

 Could you tell us about yourself, including the languages you know?

 Hi!
 My name is Olle Linge and I'm a language learner and teacher from Sweden.
-I studied English and French in school, but Chinese in the language I have spent the most time within recent years.
+I studied English and French in school, but Chinese is the language I have spent the most time in recent years.
 I currently study in a master's degree program for teaching Chinese as a second language in Taipei, Taiwan.
 I'm the founder of Hacking Chinese, where I write about how to learn languages more efficiently as an adult.

 I find languages interesting to study because they are extremely complex and fascinating ways of arranging and understanding the world.
 You can study a foreign language for ten years and still have a lot left to learn.
 At the same time, a language is quite useful since it allows you to communicate with more people from different backgrounds.
 This certainly doesn't take ten years, so language learning is interesting at all stages!

 Which language are you learning and how do you learn?

 I use Swedish, English, and Chinese on a daily basis, so I learn something every day.
 I learn Swedish and English mostly by using them (speaking Swedish, writing English).
 Chinese is a more serious focus of study and I try to cover all skills and areas, but in recent years, I've found it harder to study the language.
 I learn a lot by using Chinese, of course, but I would benefit from more targeted studying.
 Teaching, tutoring, and coaching also take up a significant amount of my time.